-Small and easily transported, this neurofeedback/biofeedback device operates on USB or Bluetooth connectivity.
+Small and easily transported, this neurofeedback/biofeedback device operates on USB connectivity.
 It features four data ports used for EEG and/or physiology meters.

 The Vilistus Mind Mirror features a dual-channel EEG sensor that plugs into one port of the DSU and measures from 0.5 to 100 hertz, which includes all gamma frequencies.
 The EEG sensor is integrated with two physiology sensors: Galvanic Skin Response (GSR) and Blood Volume Pulse (BVP).
 Professionals and self-trainers use these sensors to master brainwave states of consciousness, regulate the body, and make new discoveries about the body-mind correlates of consciousness.

 The Galvanic Skin Response (GSR) meter